nn-dma/generate-verification-report/README.md

 - golang (version: >=1.22.2)
 - dagger runtime (version: >= 0.11.2)

-Install with Homebrew or another package manager.
+Install with Homebrew, manually, or another package manager.

 An additional requirement is that the executing host environment can reach the public Docker Hub image registry.